hoko/hoko-docs/_posts/2015-04-02-what-is-a-smart-link.md

 categories: basic
 layout: learning_center
 permalink: /:title
+description: A smart link is the most important deep linking real application, and the reason why it is important to build a powerful platform supporting them.
 ---

 A smart link is the most important deep linking real application, and the reason why it is important to build a powerful platform supporting them.